Frequently Asked Questions

 What is exactly the discussion around MIFARE Classic®?

-A: NXP has come to the conclusion that up to date 3 research groups have retrieved the algorithm and developed attacks to break keys of MIFARE Classic-enabled cards within seconds.
+A: NXP has come to the conclusion that up to date 3 research groups have retrieved the algorithm and developed attacks to break keys of MIFARE Classic product-enabled cards within seconds.
 These are the group around Karsten Nohl and Henryk Ploetz, who initially presented the reverse engineering of MIFARE Classic chips in December 2007 at the 24th Chaos Computer Congress in Berlin, the IT security specialists from the Radboud University of Nijmegen as well as Nicolas T. Courtois from the University College London.

 The Nijmegen University presented a publication during a conference on October 6th, with information on how the protocol and algorithm were reverse engineered and the description of some practical attacks which can be carried out with limited means.
 On the same day Henryk Ploetz published a modified version of his master thesis containing detailed information on attacks on the internet.